-(6) The following construction standards shall be used in connection with the construction of any leaching trench dispersal system:
+(6)- The following construction standards shall be used in connection with the construction of any trench leaching trench dispersal system:

-Construction Detail Required Standard Width of leaching trench 18-36 inches maximum Standard leaching trench depth Maximum depth of 4 feet (4 square feet/linear foot infiltrative area 2 feet effective depth) Maximum length of each leaching trench 100 feet; Pressured dosed dispersal systems may have longer trenches Slope of leaching trench Level, no more than 3 inches per 100 feet maximum) Minimum depth of Rr ock under leaching trench pipe (unless pressure distribution used) Determined by Health Officer, based on soil conditions (min.
-12 inches) Rock over leaching trench pipe 2 inches Size of rock or aggregategravel 0.5 to 2.5 inches Minimum Spacing of new and old trenches, edge to edge 3 ft minimum and twice the effective gravel depth up to 8 ft maximum Minimum Soil Cover over leaching trench pipe 12 inches Orientation of leaching trench Long axes shall be aligned parallel to the ground surface contours and perpendicular to the groundwater gradient as close as possible Inspection Risers Installed vertically at each end of each trench, with perforated pipe from the bottom of the trench to the top of the dispersal pipe and solid pipe to the ground surface.
+Construction Detail Required Standard Width of leaching trench 18-36 inches maximum Standard leaching trench depth Maximum of depth of 4 feet (4 square feet/linear foot infiltrative area 2.5 feet effective depth) Maximum length of each leaching trench 100 feet 100 feet; Pressured dosed dispersal systems may have longer trenches Slope of leach line leaching trench Level, no more than 3 inches per 100 feet-maximum Minimum depth of Rrock under leaching trench pipe (unless pressure distribution used) Determined by Health Officer, based on soil conditions- (min.
+12") inches) Rock over leaching trench pipe 2 inches Size of rock or gravel 0.5 to 2.5 inches Minimum Sspacing of new and old trenches, edge to edge Twice 3 ft minimum and twice the effective gravel depth up to a8 ft maximum of 10 feet Minimum Soil Cover over leaching trench pipe 12 inches Orientation of leaching trench Long axes shall be aligned parallel to the ground surface contours and perpendicular to the groundwater gradient as close as possible Inspection risers Installed vertically at each end of each trench, with perforated pipe from the bottom of the trench to the top of the dispersal pipe and solid pipe to the ground surface.

-Replacement systems for repairs on parcels with soils that percolate in the range of 6-60 minutes per inch may use a deeper trench not to exceed 10 feet, and an effective depthinfiltrative area of up to 10 square feet of effective depthper linear foot, if constraints on the parcel prevent the use of the standard effective-trench depth.
-However, in all such instances, the trench shall be as shallow as possible using the maximum lineal feet that can fit on the parcel and require enhanced treatment, while still reserving the required expansion area.
-Enhanced treatment may be required per section 7.38.095(C).
+- Parcels Replacement systems for repairs on parcels with soils that percolate in the range of 6-60 minutes per inch may use a deeper trench not to exceed 10 feet, and an effective depthinfiltrative area of up to 10 square feet per linear footof effective depth, if space constraints on the parcel prevents prevent the use of the standard trench depth.
+However, in all such instances, the trench shall be as shallow as possible using the maximum lineal feet that can fit on the parcel while still reserving the required expansion area.
+Enhanced treatment may be required per section 7.38.095(C). - (7) -The pipe used for conventional gravity flow leaching trench dispersal shall be perforated, have a minimum three-inch diameter, and be of approved material. - (8) Rock or gravel in the trench shall be covered with untreated building paper or permeable geofabric prior to backfilling with earth.
+The trench bottom or sidewall shall not be lined. - (9) The vertical separation between trench bottom and groundwater, including seasonal high water tables, and stream setback shall be: